wilsonliaows/docs/connectors-design-guide.md

 ![Subtitle for the trigger](/assets/images/connectors-design-guide/trigger-subtitle.png) *Subtitle for the trigger*

 If undefined, the subtitle defaults to the trigger description.
-For example, the following code will result in a trigger subtitle of `New or updated candidate in Greenhouse`.
+For example, the following code will result in a trigger subtitle of `New/updated candidate in Greenhouse`.

 ![Trigger code without title defined](/assets/images/connectors-design-guide/trigger-components-code.png) *Trigger code without title defined*